Skip to Main Content

 FAQs

 Yes.
 SAF is a drop-in fuel that can be used in existing aircraft with no modifications.
-World Energy’s SAF is currently approved at a 50/50 blend level with conventional jet fuel for commercial use.
+World Energy’s sustainable aviation fuel is currently approved at a 50/50 blend level with conventional jet fuel for commercial use

 What standards and certifications do World Energy’s facilities and fuels meet?